suyinwb/bikesharing/README.md

 Something you need to consider is the load time for your data, which can be affected by the data source you're using.
 For example, if you're using a database from a database server, Tableau will need to query the database.
 Depending on how much data there is, your dashboard can be slowed down significantly.

+---
+STORIES

+CREATE A STORY

+Stories do this by sequencing visualizations to help the audience understand the bigger picture.
+In our case, we want to create a story that explains why you think, given the data, that starting a bike sharing company in Des Moines is a good idea.

+ADD STORY POINTS

+Tableau stories have a feature called story points.
+Story points are simply different points you would like to make about your data.
+Think of them like the pages in a graphic novel.
+No image is the same, but they are all part of the larger story.
+This is the goal of story points.

+DATA VISUALISATION PROCESS

+When creating Tableau stories, or data visualizations in general, there's a general process that should be followed.
+You can use this process for most visualizations you'll create.

+1. Select your questions.
+During this step, you'll consider which results you want to share with your audience.
+What do they want to see?
+How can we use that information to make their decision-making process easier?
+2. Execute independent research.
+You'll need to look at other relevant pieces of information to build a bigger picture.
+Search other sources to find information that will make your visualization more powerful.
+3. Craft your Tableau story.
+This is when you create your story, primarily from worksheets and other visuals, with descriptions for each of them.
+4. Create a written analysis.
+The written analysis is intended to provide additional insight into what we're trying to convey to our audience.
+This is a good place to add extra detail so that everyone can get on the same page.